While searching for a fresh alternative to gallery canvases artist Marguerite Bartherotte aka "G.Kero" turned her hands to fashion.

 There were no similar garments before this model was created by G. Kero.

-You will now find numerous imitations of these little surfers as well as other original drawings by G. Kero, for example of her dancers, her skiers, or her beach surfers, but when you wear G. Kero you wear the original piece.
+You will now find numerous imitations of these little surfers as well as many imitations of others original drawings by G. Kero, for example of her dancers, her skiers (that has been recently seen on Chanel woman shoes), or her beach surfers, but when you wear G. Kero you wear the original piece.

 If you pay close attention to details, you will immediately notice the richness of the graphic composition, its freshness and spontaneity.

-When you buy G. Kero you are not simply a customer, a consumer, but also a collector.
+When you buy G. Kero you are not simply a customer, a consumer, your are a collector.

-And we thank you for encouraging and promoting the artistic creation, the independence, the freedom and the originality.
+And we thank you for encouraging and promoting artistic creation, independence, freedom and originality.

-All of the drawings of the brand "G. Kero" are created by the same artist, Marguerite Bartherotte alias "G. Kero".
+All the drawings of the brand are created by the same artist, Marguerite Bartherotte alias "G. Kero".